The Time of Their Lives: Plot

 In 1780, master tinker Horatio Prim arrives at the Kings Point estate of Tom Danbury.
 Although Horatio has failed to raise enough money to buy Danbury's housemaid, Nora O'Leary out of indentured servitude, he carries a letter of commendation from Gen. George Washington that he hopes will persuade Danbury to let them marry.
 Unfortunately, Horatio has a romantic rival in Danbury's devious butler, Cuthbert Greenway, who tries to prevent Horatio from presenting his letter.
 Nora, however, rushes off to show the letter to Danbury, but she inadvertently overhears Danbury discussing his part in Benedict Arnold's plot.
 Danbury seizes Nora and hides the letter in a secret compartment in the mantel clock.
 Danbury's fiancée, Melody Allen, standing outside the window, witnesses this betrayal and enlists Horatio's help to ride off and warn Washington's army.
 But American troops on their way to arrest Tom overrun the estate, loot it and set it ablaze.
 Melody and Horatio are mistakenly shot as traitors, and their bodies are cast into a well.
-Their souls are condemned to remain bound to the estate until their innocence can be proved.
+Their souls are condemned to remain bound to the estate until their innocence can be proven.

 For the next 166 years the ghosts of Horatio and Melody roam the grounds of the estate.
 In 1946, after the estate has been rebuilt and restored with much of its original furnishings, playwright Sheldon Gage invites his fiancée, June Prescott, her Aunt Millie, and his psychiatrist, Dr. Ralph Greenway, a descendant of Cuthbert, to spend the weekend.